schmelczer/backup-container/README.md

   - [backup.sh](src/backup.sh): Creates a new BorgBackup repository if none exists, takes a snapshot of the BTRFS volume, performs the backup, and prunes old backups.
   - [backup-wrapper.sh](src/backup-wrapper.sh): Executes backup.sh for each repository configured via environment variables.
   - [schedule.sh](src/schedule.sh): Manages and logs the operation of backup-wrapper.sh and runs it in a continuous loop.
+- config
+  - [exclude.conf](config/exclude.conf): Exclude list for `borg`.
+Files matching these patterns won't be backed up.
+  - [ssh_config](config/ssh_config): SSH config for improving remote backup robustness.

 ## Related resources

 - Learn how to install Debian with BTRFS in this helpful [video tutorial](https://www.youtube.com/watch?v=MoWApyUb5w8).
 Note that a BTRFS disk can also be created post-installation.
-- rsync.net offers a special discount for BorgBackup users: [BorgBackup at rsync.net](https://www.rsync.net/products/borg.html).
+- [rsync.net](https://www.rsync.net/products/borg.html) offers a special discount for BorgBackup users: [BorgBackup at rsync.net](https://www.rsync.net/products/borg.html).
 - Explore detailed BorgBackup documentation and demos: [BorgBackup Documentation](https://www.borgbackup.org/demo.html), including a comprehensive guide on [`borg create`](https://borgbackup.readthedocs.io/en/stable/usage/create.html#description).